-Most people are infected when they go outdoors in wooded areas where Lyme disease is common and are bitten by ticks infected with the bacteria Borrelia burgdorferi.
+Most people are infected when they go outdoors in wooded areas where Lyme disease is common and are bitten by ticks infected with the bacteria Borrelia species.

 Typically, a large, red spot appears at the site of the bite and slowly enlarges, often surrounded by several red rings.